Chalarangelo/30-seconds-of-code/snippets/ModalDialog.md

 ```

 #### Notes:
 * This component includes a lot of CSS, which might conflict with other CSS in your project.
+It is recomended that the modal a direct child of the body tag.
 * A more up-to-date method with lower compatibility is to use [Portals](https://reactjs.org/docs/portals.html) in React 16+.

 <!-- tags: visual,static,children,state,class -->